How to help your toddler through the 2 year sleep regression. Keep your little one sleeping well at night and napping well in the day.

 How to handle the 2 year old sleep regression

-Here are some things to do and thing to not do when your child is having the two year old sleep regression.
+Here are some things to do and thing to not do when your child is having the 2-year-old sleep regression.

 Do Not Drop the Nap

 I have written on what to do when your toddler refuses to take a nap.
 My number one plea with you is do not drop it.

 Things can go back to good with some tweaks and sometimes just with some waiting it out.

 A two year old who stops napping will be a three year old who doesn’t nap.
 Hold strong to the nap.

 I cannot even tell you how many people have made this comment to me over the years:

 “You are SO LUCKY your three year old still takes a nap!
 Mine all refused at age two.”

 Guess what?
 Many of my children didn’t want to nap as a 2 year old, either.
 They also wanted to stay up and play.